HankStevens/primer/README.md

 # primer
-primer R package for "A Primer of Ecology with R"
+primer R package for "A Primer of Ecology using R"